-When the barometric pressure of our climate drops, it creates all sorts of tension between the pressure of the air and the pressures that move air and blood through our bodies.
+When the barometric pressure of our environment drops, it creates tension between the pressure of the air and the pressures that move air and blood through our bodies.

 The Ideal – Warm, Dry Climates

-This relief is probably because warm, dry climates don’t have the humidity, barometric pressure, or cold conditions you need to look out for, and also because it’s much easier to stay active and maintain proper health in these better-suited climates.
+This relief is probably because warm, dry climates don’t have the humidity, barometric pressure, or cold conditions you need to look out for and because it’s much easier to stay active and maintain proper health in these better-suited climates.

 What Are the Best Climates for Arthritis?

-There’s also minimal barometric pressure fluctuation, although there is a short rain season in July where this may change a bit.
+There’s also minimal barometric pressure fluctuation, although there is a short rain season in July, where this may change a bit.
 Still – it’s a huge step up from a cold, rainy, snowy climate.

 San Diego, California

 Other than that, it’s also a location that’s generally warm all year round with steady barometric pressure and little to no humidity, despite its proximity to the ocean.

-They also have food there that are rich in vitamin K, which helps alleviate inflammation in the body and strengthen your bones at the same time, so it’ll be easy to maintain a diet here that will help with your arthritis symptoms..
+They also have food rich in vitamin K, which helps alleviate inflammation in the body and strengthen your bones simultaneously, so it’ll be easy to maintain a diet here that will help with your arthritis symptoms.

-Greek diets consist of a lot of whole grains, fish, olive oil, and fresh fruit and vegetables, giving you the maximum amount of omega-3 fatty acids and vitamins you’ll naturally need if you have arthritis.
+Greek diets consist of whole grains, fish, olive oil, and fresh fruit and vegetables, giving you the maximum amount of omega-3 fatty acids and vitamins you’ll naturally need if you have arthritis.

-The Arthritis Foundation states that moving away from loved ones at an elderly age may cause enough stress to offset the benefits of the warmer climate for arthritis sufferers.
+The Arthritis Foundation states that moving away from loved ones at an elderly age to improve health conditions may cause enough stress to offset the benefits of the warmer climate.